A mammogram is an x-ray of the breast tissue, which doctors use to determine changes in breast tissue or detect early stages of breast cancer.

 3D Mammography, an imaging procedure using low-energy x-rays, creates 3D images of the breasts.

-Board-certified radiologists at Magee-Womens Imaging use the latest, state-of-the-art digital technology for mammograms.
+Board-certified radiologists at UPMC Magee-Womens Imaging use the latest, state-of-the-art digital technology for mammograms.

 Digital mammography is similar to a traditional mammogram except it collects x-ray images on a digital detector and stores them on a computer, rather than using film.